craftcms/docs/docs/3.x/config/config-settings.md

 See [yii\web\Request::$ipHeaders](https://www.yiiframework.com/doc/api/2.0/yii-web-request#$ipHeaders-detail) for more details.

-If not set, the default $ipHeaders value will be used.
+If not set, the default [craft\web\Request::$ipHeaders](https://docs.craftcms.com/api/v3/craft-web-request.html#ipheaders) value will be used.